The Guide Dogs for the Blind Association: Sighted Guiding Skills

 Guide Dogs works with communities and companies to provide sighted guiding skills.
 The organization also provides sighted guiding training to the family and friends of a person who is blind or partially sighted.
 By doing so, these sessions help teach people how to safely and confidently guide someone with visual impairments when it comes to everyday situations.

 Children and Young People's Services

-Guide Dogs provides the following services to help children and young people with sight loss:
+Aside from its adult mobility provision, The Guide Dogs for the Blind Association operates several specialised programmes targeted at visually impaired children, young people, and their families.
+These include:

-My Time to Play – launched in 2020, this programme offers online and in-person sessions to help children from ages 0–4 learn through play, while also giving parents an opportunity to meet and connect with other families affected by sight loss.
+My Time to Play, having been introduced in 2020, this early-intervention scheme provides online and face-to-face group sessions for children aged 0 to 4.
+The programme focuses on child development through play while facilitating peer support networks for parents and families.

-My Life Skills – helps children learn skills, including navigating streets safely, preparing food, handling money and managing their appearance.
-In 2019 Guide Dogs helped 2,845 children through My Life Skills.

-CustomEyes Books – provides books in large print, tailor-made to each child's eye condition.
-In 2019, CustomEyes made 4,000 tailor-made books.

-Family Events – a UK-wide programme of activity days providing the opportunity for children and parents to meet other families and access advice from Guide Dogs' specialists.
-Some 1,095 people affected by sight loss attended Guide Dogs' Family Events in 2019.

-Tech for All – piloted in 2021, the Guide Dogs project provides a free iPhone or iPad to children and young people between the ages of 3 to 18 who are affected with a visual impairment.
+Tech for All, which was piloted in 2021, the Guide Dogs project provides a free iPhone or iPad to children and young people between the ages of 3 to 18 who are affected with a visual impairment.
 The project was launched and based on the charity's research that had found that technology is an essential tool for people who are blind or visually impaired to learn and be independent.